Bloomberg Law and SCOTUSblog’s Supreme Court Challenge

 All Entries will be judged upon decisions of the United States Supreme Court in the merits cases and petitions selected.
 Entries will be scored by the Sponsors based on the following criteria (the “Judging Criteria”).
 Merits cases: each Student Team will receive five (5) points for correctly predicting the prevailing party in the case, two (2) points for correctly predicting the Overall Vote (defined as the breakdown of the Justices voting in the majority and/or in the minority of the Supreme Court decision), and a half (.5) point for correctly predicting each Justice’s position on the case.
 Cert.
 Petitions: each Student Team will receive three (3) points for correctly predicting that the Cert.
 Petition will be granted, one (1) point for correctly predicting that the Cert.
 Petition will be denied, five (5) points for correctly predicting a Call for the Views of the Solicitor General (defined as the decision of the Supreme Court prior to granting cert. in a case where the United States is not a party to request the view of the federal government from the Solicitor General), five (5) points for correctly predicting a Summary Reversal, or three (3) points for correctly predicting the Cert.
 Petition will be held (defined as the Supreme Court’s decision to hold a case in abeyance, pending the disposition of another case).
 The Student Team with the highest number of total points will be deemed the first-place winner (the “First-Place Winner”), the team with the second-highest total points will be deemed the second-place winner (the “Second-Place Winner”), and the team with the third-highest total points will be deemed the third-place winner (the “Third-Place Winner”).
 In the event of a tie, the team whose response to the Tie Breaker question is closest to the actual number of days between the day of the argument and the day the opinion is actually rendered will be determined to be the winner for each place.
 If there is a tie in the outcome of the Tie Breaker question, all winning teams who tied in the Tie Breaker question will evenly share the prize.
 Potential winners will be notified by email and/or telephone, at the discretion of the Sponsors.
 Potential winners must respond within three (3) business days of receipt of notice.
 If a potential winner declines to accept the prize, has violated any of these Official Rules, or fails to respond within the required time period, then an alternate winner may be selected, at Sponsors’ discretion, based on the next-highest score achieved.
 Sponsors reserve the right to not award the prize if any potential winners do not respond within the required time.

-Sponsors will award cash prizes to the three (3) highest-scoring Student Teams as follows: a prize of three thousand and five hundred dollars ($3,500) to the First-Place Winner, a prize of one thousand five hundred dollars ($1,500) to the Second-Place Winner, and a prize of one thousand dollars ($1,000) to the Third-Place Winner.
+Sponsors will award cash prizes to the three (3) highest-scoring Student Teams and highest scoring Student Team in each of the five (5) regions (excluding the First, Second and Third-Place winners) as follows: a prize of three thousand and five hundred dollars ($3,500) to the First-Place Winner, a prize of one thousand five hundred dollars ($1,500) to the Second-Place Winner, and a prize of one thousand dollars ($1,000) to the Third-Place Winner and two hundred dollars ($200) to the highest scoring team in each of the five (5) regions.
 If the score of a winning Student Team is also higher than the score of the SCOTUSblog Expert Team, then that winning team will receive a bonus prize as follows: one thousand and five hundred dollars ($1,500) for the First-Place Winner for a total prize of five thousand dollars ($5,000), one thousand dollars ($1,000) for the Second-Place Winner for a total prize of two thousand five hundred dollars ($2,500), and five hundred dollars ($500) for the Third-Place Winner for a total prize of one-thousand five-hundred dollars ($1,500).
+The winning regional teams will not receive an additional bonus prize.
 All prizes will be paid out to the Team Captain on behalf of the team.
 The Team Captain is responsible for distributing evenly to all team members.
 All taxes and all other expenses, costs, or fees associated with the acceptance of any prize are the sole responsibility of the Winning Teams participants.

 Odds of winning depend on the number of eligible entries received.
 Any prize details not specified above will be determined by the Sponsors in its sole discretion.
 Prizes are not transferable and must be accepted as awarded.